About Westminster University

 - Western Interstate Commission on Higher Education

-Westminster is an independent, freestanding, nonsectarian, self governing college.
+Westminster is an independent, freestanding, nonsectarian, self governing university.

 The College will not tolerate discrimination or harassment in the workplace, academic setting, or in its programs or activities based on race, color, pregnancy, childbirth, or pregnancy-related conditions, age, religion, national origin, disability, sex, sexual orientation, gender identity, religion, military status, and genetic information.